 Determining the probability with which we should inject probe packets is not an easy task.
-If there are M edge routers in a network domain, N^i flows (on the average) passing through an edge router i, and p{probe}^{ij} is the probability that an edge router i and flow j will be selected to probe for latency, then $MN^ip{probe}^{ij}$ is the average number of probe packets injected into the network domain.
+If there are M edge routers in a network domain, N^i flows (on the average) passing through an edge router i, and p{probe}^{ij} is the probability that an edge router i and flow j will be selected to probe for latency, then $MN^i p{\text{probe}}^{ij}$ is the average number of probe packets injected into the network domain.
 To keep the volume of these control messages low, we must select a low probability.
 However, if the probability is too low, the chance of undetected violations is higher.
 Therefore, we vary the probing probability value dynamically over time at each edge router.
 The change in this probability is performed at all edge routers autonomously making sure the edges do not use the same random number generator sequence or seed.

-4.2 Loss Measurements
+4.2.
+Loss measurements

 Packet loss guarantees made by a provider network to a user are for the packet losses experienced by its conforming traffic inside the provider domain.
-To compute the loss ratio (rather than the less meaningful loss rate), the number of packet drops, as well as the number of packets traversing the domain, are required.
+To compute the loss ratio (rather than the less meaningful loss rate), the number of packet drops, as well as the number of packets traversing the domain, is required.
 Core routers can detect the number of packets dropped, and edge routers can compute the number of packets traversing the domain.
 We refer to this loss measurement mechanism as the core-assisted scheme for loss measurement.
 An alternative mechanism is to use stripe-based probing to infer loss characteristics inside a domain [15].
-A series of probe packets is sent, with no delay between the transmission of successive packets, or what is known as a "stripe."
+A series of probe packets is sent, with no delay between the transmission of successive packets, or what is known as a 'stripe.'
 The scheme, which was designed as an end-to-end scheme, can be adapted to the edge-to-edge scenario and to QoS networks.
 We refer to this strategy as the edge-to-edge (or stripe-based) loss measurement scheme.

-4.2.1 Edge-to-Edge Stripe-based Loss Inference
+4.2.1.
+Edge-to-edge stripe-based loss inference

-For a two-leaf binary tree spanned by the nodes 0, k, R_1 , R_2 (see figure 2), stripes are sent from the root 0 to the two leaves to estimate the characteristics of each of the 3 links, as proposed in [15].
+For a two-leaf binary tree spanned by the nodes 0, k, R_1 , R_2 (see Fig. 2), stripes are sent from the root 0 to the two leaves to estimate the characteristics of each of the three links, as proposed in Ref.
+[15].
 If a packet reaches a receiver, we can infer that the packet reached the branch point k.
-The first two packets of a 3-packet stripe are sent to a receiver, e.g., R_2 , and the last one to the other receiver.
+The first two packets of a 3-packet stripe are sent to a receiver, e.g. R_2 , and the last one to the other receiver.
 A complementary stripe is sent in the reverse manner.
-The transmission probability A_k for node k can be computed as: